 </article>

-In this example, we willtagListPlace the code in adivContainer inside, and added the text prompt "Label: ".
-For the aesthetics and readability of the page, you can customize the CSS style of the website.tag-linkAdd the corresponding styles, such as background color, border, padding, etc., to make the label stand out prominently.
+In this example, we willtagListplace the code in adivInside the container, and added the text prompt 'Label:'.
+For the aesthetic and readability of the page, you can use the CSS style of the website totag-linkAdd the corresponding styles, such as background color, border, padding, etc., to make the label stand out prominently.

-Through these steps, the article detail page can dynamically display all related Tag tags, greatly enriching the link depth of the article content, and also providing users with diverse ways to explore content.
+By following these steps, the article detail page can dynamically display all associated Tag tags, greatly enriching the link depth of the article content, and also providing users with a diverse way to explore content.

-First, make sure that the template file you are editing is the one currently in use for the actual article detail page.You can view the "Document Template" field in the background article editing interface to confirm if a custom template is used.Next, check whether the article has been tagged with the Tag tag.In the article editing page, find the "Tag tags" section, ensure that you have associated at least one tag with the article.tagListandforIs the loop syntax completely correct, including the case of variable names and label names.Finally, clear the system cache of AnQiCMS, and then try to clear the browser cache and refresh the page.
+First, make sure that the template file you are editing is the actual template used for the current article detail page.You can check the "Document Template" field in the article editing interface on the backend to confirm if a custom template is used.Next, check if the article has really been added with the Tag tag.On the article editing page, find the "Tag label" section, make sure you have associated at least one tag with the article.If the article does indeed have tags but still does not display, please check the template code in thetagListandforDoes the loop syntax completely correct, including variable names, label names, etc.Finally, clear the system cache of AnQiCMS and try clearing the browser cache and refreshing the page.

-2. I want to limit each article detail page to display a maximum of 5 Tag tags, how should I do it?
+2. How can I limit each article detail page to display a maximum of 5 Tag tags?

-You can do this by intagListtag.limitParameter to limit the number of displays.
+You can do this bytagListthe tag withlimitThe parameter is used to limit the number of displays.
 For example, if you want to display only the first 5 tags, you can modify the code as follows:

 {% tagList tags with limit="5" %}